Skip to main content

 Frequently Asked Questions

-Sunray OS is a simulation game with horror theme.
+Sunray OS is a simulation game with horror and mystery themes.

 Sunray OS is available on PC and Windows.